Compare Credit Cards in Australia (2026)

-Compare interest rates, annual fees, rewards programs, and balance transfer offers.
-Last updated: 09/09/2025
+Compare credit card interest rates, annual fees, rewards programs, and balance transfer offers side by side.
+Last updated: 18/05/2026

 Whether you want rewards, low fees, or a cheaper balance transfer, start by matching the card to your spending habits.
 If you routinely pay off the full balance, rewards can make sense; if not, consider low-rate options first.